 Four years ago, my wife, Jenny, and I became foster parents to two sisters, ages 6 and 8.
 Two years later, they became permanent members of our family through adoption.
 It was a frightening journey at times, but Christ’s redemptive power helped me in my moments of weakness.
-Like the apostle Paul in 2 Corinthians 12, I am grateful that my weakness compelled me to lean on Christ in difficult situations, allowing Him to lead my heart.
+Like the apostle Paul in 2 Corinthians 12, I am grateful that my weakness compelled me to lean on Christ in difficult situations, allowing Him to lead my heart as I became a father to children in foster care.

 I felt foolish about my prior assumptions.
 I worried that my wife wouldn’t experience motherhood.
 I felt helpless and afraid, angry and sad.
 I hadn’t anticipated this.
 In our fallen world, I discovered, we often fail to anticipate with much precision.

-As the result of much prayer, Scripture reading and the example of mentors, Jenny and I began foster parent training.
-It was a new world to us, but our ignorance, fear and anxiety soon turned to inspiration, confidence and eagerness.
-We still felt the pain of infertility, but we recognized that through foster care – responding to the brokenness of mistreated children – we could be an avenue for God’s redemption and restoration.
+As the result of much prayer, Scripture reading, and the example of mentors, Jenny and I began foster parent training.
+It was a new world to us, but our ignorance, fear, and anxiety soon turned into inspiration, confidence, and eagerness.
+We still felt the pain of infertility.
+Though we could not be a biological mother or father, we recognized that through foster care – responding to the brokenness of mistreated children – we could be an avenue for God’s redemption and restoration.

 As soon as we met the girls, my fatherly protective instincts kicked in.
 I wanted to do everything for them.
 I was a new character in a new chapter of life, charged by righteous adrenaline and spiritual duty.
 Encouraged by the support and prayers of so many friends and loved ones, and by observing the loving way that Jenny mothered the girls, I sensed that while our later-in-life marriage was not my plan, God still had a divine purpose for us.